dillonkearns/elm-pages-3-alpha-starter/README.md

 You can clone this repo with `git clone https://github.com/dillonkearns/elm-pages-3-alpha-starter.git`.

 `npm install` from the cloned repo.
 Before running the dev server or build, make sure to install Lamdera (see below).

+`npm start` starts the dev server with hot reloading.

+`npm run build` builds the app for production.

 ### Install Lamdera